Microsoft® Office Word 2007 Essential Reference for Power Users

 I have to admit that my first reaction when I saw Microsoft Office Word 2007: Essential Reference for Power Users was “Wow, who needs this?”
 Then I started looking at what was in the book, and I quickly changed my mind.

-The Essential Reference is a big book - 640 pages on A4 paper, with a heft ot match.
+The Essential Reference is a big book - 640 pages on A4 paper, with a heft to match.
 The author, Matthew Strawbridge says:

 This book is the first attempt ever to catalog and describe all of Word’s features.
 The whole of the user interface is displayed graphically and explained, together with cross-references to the commands, which are found alphabetically later in the book.